Far North Queensland: New Arrivals in the Far North

 By the turn of the century Australian Governments had resolved to take ‘responsibility’ for Aboriginals.
 By 1911, every mainland State and Territory had introduced ‘protection laws’.
 These laws subjected Aboriginal people to near-total control.
 They did not have freedom of movement, labour, custody of their children or control over personal property.

 The “Aboriginal Protection and Restriction of the Sale of Opium Act (Qld) 1897” allowed the Chief Protector to remove local Aboriginal people and relocate them onto missions.
-Missions were created by churches or religious individuals to house Aboriginal people and indoctrinate them in Christian ideals.
+As a result, ‘missions’ were created by churches or religious individuals to house Aboriginal people and indoctrinate them in Christian ideals.
 Many aspects of South Africa’s Apartheid system were modelled closely on Queensland’s Aboriginal Protection Act.

 The closest mission to Edmonton and Gordonvale was that of Yarrabah.
 Yarrabah was established on the traditional lands of the Gunggandji people at Mission Bay on the Cape Grafton Peninsula, just south of Cairns.

 The Director of Native Welfare was deemed the legal guardian of all ‘aboriginal’ children, whether their parents were living or not.
-Aboriginal and Torres Strait Islander children who were taken from their families became known as the Stolen Generations.
+Many Aboriginal and Torres Strait Islander children were taken from their families.
+Subsequently these children became known as the Stolen Generations.

 By the time of my childhood, these apartheid controls had been removed.
 While I recall no racism in the playground of Hambledon State School, as an adult there was no avoiding it.
 Considering our history, it should surprise no one that racism remains commonplace in much of Far North Queensland today.